openenergysolutions/openfmb.docs/docs/hmi/sld.md

         - Filter or navigate to `essStatus.essStatusZBAT.Soc.mag` and click `+` button to add to left panel
             ![](img/diagram2.png)

 11. We now have the measurement boxes for monitoring reading and status.
-One more step we need to do is to `data connect` the Circuit Breaker (PCC) so that it shows correct position (Open/Close) and allows trip/close operations
+One more step we need to do is to `data connect` on the Switch (PCC) so that it shows correct position (Open/Close) and allows trip/close operations

-    - **Double click** on the breaker symble to bring up `Symbol Property Dialog`
+    - **Double click** on the switch/breaker symbol to bring up `Symbol Property Dialog`
     - Click on "Data Connection" to go to "Data Connection" screen
-    - To map the breaker position:
+    - To map the switch position:
         - Select `Event, Reading, or Status` tab on left panel
-        - On right panel, select `breakermodule` module, the select `BreakerStatusProfile`
+        - On right panel, select `switchmodule` module, the select `SwitchStatusProfile`
-        - Filter or navigate to `breakerStatus.statusAndEventXCBR.Pos.phs3.stVal` and click `+` button to add to left panel
+        - Filter or navigate to `switchStatus.statusAndEventXCBR.Pos.phs3.stVal` and click `+` button to add to left panel
-    - To map the breaker control for trip/close operations:
+    - To map the switch control for trip/close operations:
         - Select `Control` tab on left panel
-        - On right panel, select `breakermodule` module, the select `BreakerDiscreteControlProfile`
+        - On right panel, select `switchmodule` module, the select `SwitchDiscreteControlProfile`
-        - Filter or navigate to `breakerDisc...eControlXCBR.discreteControlXCBR.Pos.phs3.ctlVal` and click `+` button to add to left panel
+        - Filter or navigate to `switchDisc...eControlXCBR.discreteControlXCBR.Pos.phs3.ctlVal` and click `+` button to add to left panel

 ## Run The Diagram